ntolia/Craft.toc/README.md

 ## Install

-Two ways to install this extension:
+First step is to get get this extension

-- just [download](https://raw.githubusercontent.com/itshxu/craft-x-table-of-content/master/dist/Table%20of%20Content.craftx) the `.craftx` file
+- just [download](https://raw.githubusercontent.com/itshxu/craft-x-table-of-content/master/dist/Table%20of%20Content.craftx) the `.craftx` file.
 - or clone this repo and build locally.

+Second step is to install this extension:

+> At the top left of the app, click your avatar, select Preferences, click Advanced.
+Under Craft eXtensions, click the dropdown, and select Enabled.

+> At the bottom of the right side bar, the eXtensions logo is now visible.
+Click the + sign, select the file you downloaded from the previous step, then click open.

 ## Feedback